g0401828t/yolov5-SoftObjectLoss/README.md

 # Soft-Objectness Loss

 ## How to use loss_custom in YOLOv5 official code.
-1. Add loss_custom.py to the folder (same directory with loss.py)
+1. Add loss_custom.py to the folder (same directory with loss.py) and edit train.py
 2. Change import from loss to loss_custom in main.py
   ```
   from utils.loss import ComputeLoss